 Let us take one educational technology company, ClassDojo, as an example.
 Despite plucky rhetoric around ``building classroom communities''\footnote{https://www.classdojo.com/}, ClassDojo was designed to allow teachers to track and reward students (via points) to incentivize what teachers feel is appropriate behavior in the classroom (and occasionally beyond) \citep{williamson2017decoding}.
 While ClassDojo is not currently a data-driven system in the same way as educational AI such as affect detection systems (which use data to train algorithms to identify affective states), the underlying logic of systems like ClassDojo arises from the same biopolitical ideology as affect detection AI and directly contributes to the creation of behavioral data that may be used to train biopolitical educational AI.
-Although a longer critique of biopolitical educational technologies such as ClassDojo is beyond the scope of this paper (see \citep{williamson2017decoding}, or \citep{brynjarsdottir2012sustainably} for a critique of ``persuasive'' technologies more generally), ClassDojo is a clear example of how educational technologies may reinforce dominant ideologies of behavioral appropriateness---which construct racialized, LGBTQ+, disabled, and other marginalized students' behavior as inappropriate or criminal---instantiated into biopolitical technologies of behavioral discipline and control.
+Although a longer critique of biopolitical educational technologies such as ClassDojo is beyond the scope of this chapter (see \citep{williamson2017decoding}, or \citep{brynjarsdottir2012sustainably} for a critique of ``persuasive'' technologies more generally), ClassDojo is a clear example of how educational technologies may reinforce dominant ideologies of behavioral appropriateness---which construct racialized, LGBTQ+, disabled\footnote{We use the term ``disabled'' following scholars in the field of critical disability studies \citep{mankoff2010disability,spiel2020nothing,goodley2019provocations}.}, neurodivergent, and other marginalized students' behavior as inappropriate or criminal---instantiated into biopolitical technologies of behavioral discipline and control.
 Thus, the racialized disciplinary and behavioral practices and policies of schooling are reproduced and amplified by educational AI technologies that detect, track, and influence students' emotional states and behaviors in the classroom.